ackintosh/ganesha/README.md

 It is one of the very active Circuit Breaker in PHP and production ready: well-tested, well-documented. :muscle:  You can integrate Ganesha to your existing code base easily as Ganesha provides just simple interface and [Guzzle Middleware](https://github.com/ackintosh/ganesha#ganesha-heart-guzzle) behaves transparency.

-If you have an idea about enhancement, bugfix, etc..., please let me know it via [Issues](https://github.com/ackintosh/ganesha/issues). :sparkles:
+If you have an idea about enhancement, bugfix..., please let me know via [Issues](https://github.com/ackintosh/ganesha/issues). :sparkles:

 ## Are you interested?